cric96/experiment-2022-acsos-round-rl/README.md

 The colour of the large rectangle, instead, underlines the output (the greener the colour is, the nearest the nodes are to the sources

 The other charts presented in the paper could be found in the [release](https://github.com/cric96/experiment-2022-acsos-round-rl/releases/download/0.1.1/img.tar.gz) (or inside the img folder).
-Each scenario (gradient, multiswap, block-c) contains several subfolder, one for each configuration (see `configurations`).
+Each scenario (gradient, multiswap, block-c) contains several subfolders, one for each configuration (see `configurations`).

 ## Miscellaneous
 This repository used an ad-hoc ScaFi version with the support of DES-like simulations.